Pai Gow Poker Terms- A Full Glossary

 High Hand - Same as "Hand Behind," see above.

 House Way - A predetermined strategy used by the dealers when they set their hands.
+During a game of Pai Gow Poker online, you also usually have the option to use the house way in order to set your front and back hand.

 Low Hand - Same as "Hand in Front," see above.